 Student Cohort groups of the Student Life Multicultural Center focus on intersections between identities, community building, personal development and leadership.
 The groups are implemented with the support of student leaders, professional staff and in partnership with student organizations and other campus resources.
-These include the APIDA Cohort, First Gen Connections, Inclusion, Diversity, & Equity Advocates, La C.A.S.A.
-(Latinx Community Advocacy in Solidarity for Awareness), LGBTQmmunity, Native OSU, Queer and Trans People of Color Cohort, and the Women of Color Collective.
+These include the APIDA Cohort, Native American and Indigenous Peoples Cohort, LGBTQ Dialogue Communities, African American Leadership Council, Latino Student Association, Advocates for Inclusion, CASA Cohort and Diversity, and the Women's Cohorts.